Technology Tales

 RewriteRule .*\.(gif|jpe?g|png|bmp)$ [F,NC]

-The first line turns on the mod_rewrite engine and you may have that done anyway.
-Of course, the module needs enabling in your Apache configuration for this to work and you have to be allowed to perform the required action as well.
-This means changing the Apache configuration files.
-The next pair of lines look at the HTTP referer strings and the third one only allows images to be served from your own web domain and not others.
-To add more, you need to copy the third line and change the web address accordingly.
-Any new lines need to precede the last line that defines the file extensions that are to be blocked to other web addresses.
+The first line activates the mod_rewrite engine, which you might have already done.
+For this to work, the module must be enabled in your Apache configuration, and you need permission to make these changes.
+This requires modifying the Apache configuration files.
+The next two lines examine the HTTP referrer strings.
+The third line permits images to be served only from your own web domain, not from others.
+To include additional domains, copy the third line and change the web address as needed.
+Any new lines should be placed before the final line that specifies which file extensions are blocked for other web addresses.

 RewriteEngine on